by Eric B. Hare

 104 miles to Dimapur Railway

-will be given
+you will be

-free tickets to
+tickets to any

-any part of
+part of India

-we were ready,
+were ready,

 standing on the

-road.
+camp.
 But again

 I noticed that